Listening to music is very important:

 Make music - learn and play songs.
 Listen and communicate/ interact with other players and with listeners.
 Express yourself: tell stories - your own stories.
 Dream big and never let go of your dreams.
 Allow the force of music to flow through you.
 Be 100% present in the moment and try to make the most of every single musical situation.
 Reach out and touch people with your music - make them laugh, make them cry - that's what it's all about.

 Last but Not Least: Take It Easy

 Don't be too dead serious.
 Relax, have a life.
 Try to feel good about yourself and your playing.
 And don't think that you have to play or practice every single day.
 It will probably do more for your playing to go fishing on a day off than to spend it practicing until you fall asleep.
 And you can probably forget trying to be the best musician in the world, just try to be the best you can be...

-One of the corner-stones of my life nowadays is our summer cottage.
+My summer cottage has always been one of the corner-stones of my life.
 That's where I can find peace of mind and where I can relax and do what I love the most.
-There I can be close to nature and the sea, fish, smoke fish, drive my motorboat, play and write music, read, take long walks and spend time with my two cats.
+There I can be close to nature and the sea, fish, smoke fish, drive my motorboat, play and write music, read, take long walks and spend time with my cat.